Volunteering in Greater Des Moines

 A few other outlets to consider:

-All year long, Operation Downtown plays a role in keeping Downtown DSM safe, clean and beautiful, but did you know there are plenty of other ways to help keep the region looking its best?
+All year long, Operation Downtown plays a role in keeping Downtown DSM clean, safe, welcoming and vibrant to support a positive experience in Downtown DSM, but did you know there are plenty of other ways to help keep the region looking its best?
 Friends of Des Moines Parks supports park and trail cleanup with bike trailers and litter cleanup supplies.
 April is also Keep Iowa Beautiful month, and businesses are encouraged to organize litter cleanup days throughout the month.
 When you’re willing to get your hands dirty for a good cause, that hard work pays off in spades through new connections to your community.

 You can adopt-a-stream in DSM with Metro Waste Authority to help keep local streams clean or help the Iowa DNR as a volunteer at state parks and forests and serve as a campground host, a wildlife monitor or as support at special events.